Ten years after the Costa Concordia cruise ship sank, where are the vessel and Captain Schettino? | World

 Schettino was one of the first to abandon ship.
 According to him, the shock ejected him and, as his replacement was working, he decided that it would not be good to go back, as the sinking measures would be conducted by the “reserve commander”.

 The police, in their investigations, found a phone call from the former captain with the Coast Guard.
-On the call, Gregorio de Falco (a representative of the Guard) ordered Schettino to return and help in the rescue of the more than 4,200 people trapped in the vessel (an order that was not obeyed).
-During the dialogue, he reproduced a phrase that immediately gained worldwide fame: “Come aboard, cazzo”.
+On the call, Gregorio de Falco (a representative of the Guard) ordered Schettino to return and help rescue the more than 4,200 people trapped on the vessel (an order that was not obeyed).
+During the dialogue, he reproduced a phrase that immediately gained worldwide fame: “Go aboard, cazzo”.

 The episode generated a lot of repercussion at the time and resulted in a virtual movement with the phrase said by Gregorio.
 The expression was even printed on t-shirts and sold on the internet.